ethereum/go-ethereum/docs/_getting-started/index.md

 The previous commands used Clef's `newaccount` function to add new key pairs to the keystore.
 Clef uses the private key(s) saved in the keystore is used to sign transactions.
 In order to do this, Clef needs to be started and left running while Geth is running simultaneously, so that the two programs can communicate between one another.

 To start Clef, run the Clef executable passing as arguments the keystore file location, config directory location and a chain ID.
-The config dirctory was automatically created inside the `geth-tutorial` directory during the previous step.
+The config directory was automatically created inside the `geth-tutorial` directory during the previous step.
 The [chain ID](https://chainlist.org/) is an integer that defines which Ethereum network to connect to.
 Ethereum mainnet has chain ID 1.
-In this tutorial the Chain ID is 5 which is for the Goerli testnet.
+In this tutorial Chain ID 5 is used which is that of the Goerli testnet.
 It is very important that this chain ID parameter is set to 5.
 The following command starts Clef on Goerli:

 ```shell